wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 Although BCIs have been around for more than 30 years, the turning point for consumer BCIs dates back more than 20 years.
 Research in invasive BCIs was rapidly accelerating in the mid-1990s.
 [Cyberkinetics](https://www.braingate.org/), founded in 2001 by a team of researchers from [Brown University](https://www.brown.edu/), provided the world's first consumer BCI, "NeuroPort," two years after its establishment, enabling users to monitor their activity of the nervous system.

-When "NeuroPort" and other early BCIs hit the consumer market, many devices never gain any traction.
+When "NeuroPort" and other early BCIs hit the consumer market, many devices never gained any traction.
 Yet, one pioneering company was able to deliver a non-invasive BCI device that would establish the consumer BCI market for the coming years.
 That company is [NeuroSky](http://neurosky.com/), led by [Stanley Yang](https://www.linkedin.com/in/stanley-yang-8173602/), who joined us for this interview.

 &nbsp;

-For this interview, we had the opportunity to talk with Stanley Yang, the CEO of NeuroSky, about the history and future of the company: how they developed the market, and what their strategy is as a pioneering company in recent years under intense competition.
+We had the opportunity to talk with Stanley Yang, the CEO of NeuroSky, about the history and future of the company: how they developed the market, and what their strategy is as a pioneering company in recent years under intense competition.

 &nbsp;